SharifClick/svelte-touch-datepicker/README.md

 # svelte-touch-datepicker
-Native like date-picker for Svelte WIP
+Native like date-picker for Svelte (beta release v1.0.0)